hsk81/yeoman-generator-dizmo/README.md

 * `build/lint`: switches [ESLint][eslint] based linting on or off -- edit the `.eslintrc.json` configuration file to have a detailed control over the linting process; see also [gulp-eslint] for additional information.

 * `build/minify`: switches the minification of the markup (`*.html`), scripts (`*.js`) and styles (`*.[s]css`) on or off -- but each sub-process can also be toggled separately.
 Further, they also can be tweaked in detail by providing a configuration object; see the corresponding [gulp-htmlmin], [javascript-obfuscator], [gulp-uglify] and [gulp-sass] pages for more information.
 Source map generation can be controlled as well, and is off by default.
 Further, to keep `package.json` simple, the `build/minify` flag is set upon project generation directly to `false`.

-  It is not recommended to obfuscate vendor scripts and polyfills, since the obfuscated code can be 15-80% slower (depending on the options) and the files are significantly larger.
-Hence, when possible (large) third party libraries like `jquery.min.js` should be embedded into a dizmo under e.g. the `src/lib/` directory, and then they should be referenced with a `<script href="lib/jquery.min.js">` tag directly from within your HTML markup: This will avoid the libraries being obfuscated and hence, there won't be any performance penalty.

-  Any library however, that is installed into a dizmo project via e.g. `npm install --save jquery` and then referenced as `var $ = require('jquery')` from your source code, will be collected by the build system and subsequently also obfuscated!
-This might actually be desirable, if the third party library is maybe company internal code, and you wish to use it in your dizmo: This arrangement will protect your company's intellectual property while offering you the desired functionality.

 ### Default Configuration